-66 FGT must submit the non-destructive assessment method and procedures to the Director, PHMSA Southwest Region, and the Director, PHMSA Engineering and Research Division.
+FGT must submit the non-destructive assessment method and procedures to the Director, PHMSA Southwest Region, and the Director, PHMSA Engineering and Research Division.
 The Director, PHMSA Southwest Region, must respond to FGT's submittal letter within 90 days.
 The Director, PHMSA Southwest Region, may provide a decision, request for additional information, or notify FGT of PHMSA's need for additional time to provide a decision.

-- assessment procedure to the Director, PHMSA Southwest Region, for a "no objection" letter prior to its usage.67 The Director, PHMSA Southwest Region, must respond to FGT's submittal letter within 90 days.
+- pipe.
+If ILI tools are used to verify the pipeline materials, FGT must submit an assessment procedure to the Director, PHMSA Southwest Region, for a "no objection" letter prior to its usage.
+The Director, PHMSA Southwest Region, must respond to FGT's submittal letter within 90 days.
 The Director, PHMSA Southwest Region, may provide a decision, request for additional information, or notify FGT of PHMSA's need for additional time to provide a decision. - iv) FGT must assess pipe in a special permit segment with missing mill test reports (MTRs) or missing mill inspection reports (i.e. Moody Engineering Reports) for each unique combination of the following attributes: wall thicknesses (within 10 percent of the smallest wall thickness in the population), grade, manufacturing process, pipe manufacturing dates (within a 2-year interval), and construction dates (within a 2-year interval). - v) FGT cannot use the material properties determined from either destructive or NDT required by this condition to raise the original grade or specification of the pipeline material.
-FGT must use the applicable standard referenced in 49 CFR 192.7. - vi) For a future special permit segment with missing mill inspection reports for mechanical and chemical properties, FGT must use the above methodology, or FGT may elect to remove pipe joints for destructive testing.68 - e) Pipeline System Flow Reversals: For pipeline system flow reversals lasting longer than 90 days and where the MAOP for class location changes are exceeded under either 49 CFR 192.619(a)(1) or 192.61169 in a special permit segment, FGT must prepare a written plan that corresponds to the applicable criteria identified in the PHMSA Advisory Bulletin, ADB-2014-04, "Guidance for Pipeline Flow Reversals, Product Changes and Conversion of Service" (79 FR 56121; Sept.
+FGT must use the applicable standard referenced in 49 CFR 192.7. - vi) For a future special permit segment with missing mill inspection reports for mechanical and chemical properties, FGT must use the above methodology, or FGT may elect to remove pipe joints for destructive testing.73 - e) Pipeline System Flow Reversals: For pipeline system flow reversals lasting longer than 90 days and where the MAOP for class location changes are exceeded under either 49 CFR 192.619(a)(1) or 192.61174 in a special permit segment, FGT must prepare a written plan that corresponds to the applicable criteria identified in the PHMSA Advisory Bulletin, ADB-2014-04, "Guidance for Pipeline Flow Reversals, Product Changes and Conversion of Service" (79 FR 56121; Sept.
 18, 2014).
-FGT must submit the written flow reversal procedure to the Director, PHMSA Southwest Region, and submit a copy of the plan to the Federal Docket for
+FGT must submit the written flow reversal procedure to the

-67 FGT must send a copy of the assessment procedure to the Director, PHMSA Engineering and Research Division.
+72 FGT must send a copy of the assessment procedure to the Director, PHMSA Engineering and Research Division.